Data

 At Insee, we extensively use cloud-based S3 data storage solution, based on the open-source MinIO framework - be it on the SSP Cloud (public Onyxia instance for collaborative, non-sensitive use cases) or LS3 (the internal Onyxia instance for secured, offline projects).

-Access your data from the storage is then very easy, from any compute environment (think of it as a Google Drive share link for instance).
+Access your data from the storage is then very easy, from any compute environment (think of it as a Google Drive share link).

 For instance in Python: